lsmucassi/f-api-secure/README.md

 **Endpoint**

-- `Get api/sender` : returns a message based on a given url
+- `Get api/getMessage/sender` : returns a message based on a given url

 - `GET api/listMessages` : displays all messages

+- `GET api/listMessages:version=#` : default version 2 displays all messages

-- `GET api/listMessages:version=#-content_type` : displays all messages
+- `GET api/listMessages:version=#-content_type` : version two displays all messages based on type passed

 - `POST api/createMessage` : creates a message and stores to the server

 **Responses**
- - `200 OK` on success
+ - `200 OK` - on success
+ - `404 Not Found` - Message Not Found
- - `404 Not Found` no such a message or url
+ - `404 Not Found` - Bad Request, encountered an error

 ```json
 {